Laravel-Backpack/docs/6.x/crud-uploaders.md

 - **`fileNamer`** - default: **null**
 It accepts a `FileNameGeneratorInterface` instance or a closure.
 As the name implies, this will be used to generate the file name.
 Read more about in the [Naming uploaded files](#upload-name-files) section.

+<a name="upload-validation"></a>
+### Upload Validation

+We can't stress enough how **IMPORTANT** is to properly validate and autenticate the file uploads and the upload endpoints.
+We have created a set of custom validation rules that will make validation of upload fields dead-simple.
+Please see the [Custom Validation Rules](https://backpackforlaravel/docs/custom-validation-rules) section for more information.

 <a name="handling-uploaders-in-relationship-fields"></a>
 ### Handling uploads in relationship fields